Seika Izawa

 Seika Izawa (伊澤星花, Seika Izawa) is a Japanese mixed martial artist, currently competing in the atomweight division of Rizin Fighting Federation.
-She is the former Jewels Strawweight, and current Jewels Atomweight and Rizin Super Atomweight champion.
+She is the former Jewels Strawweight, Rizin Super Atomweight, and current Jewels Atomweight champion.

 As of January 3, 2022, Izawa is ranked as the best atomweight in the world by both Fight Matrix and Sherdog.

 Personal life and background

 Izawa began practicing judo at the age of four, and took up wrestling in the 4th grade of elementary school.
 Representing the Sakushin Gakuin High School, Izawa placed third in the 2012 Japanese National Junior High School Wrestling Tournament and fifth in the National High School Judo Championship.
 Izawa won the second place in the All Japan Women's Sumo Championship ultra-lightweight weight class.

 Izawa graduated from the Tokyo Gakugei University with a master's degree in teaching on March 3, 2023.

 On June 30, 2022, Izawa announced her engagement to fellow mixed martial artist Kosuke "CORO" Terashima.
 The pair was married on June 11, 2023.